Diversity and Inclusion

 2118 Chili Avenue, Westgate Plaza Rochester, New York 14624

-The Service Center is open Tuesday through Thursday from 9AM to Noon.
+The Service Center is open Tuesday through Thursday from 1PM to 4PM.
 We provide information on services and supports in our community for children, young adults and families living daily with Autism Spectrum Disorder (ASD).
 Be connected to services that your family member with Autism may need.

 WE STRIVE TO CREATE COMMUNITY AWARENESS